swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 ### Replace global-actors in function types with `@isolated`.

-In a number of ways, it is tempting to
+In a number of ways, it is tempting to think we can replace all global-actor attributes from function types with `@isolated`, but that would greatly limit what can be done with isolated function values.
+Plus, it's possible to have a type that is _not_ `Sendable` but contains global-actor isolated methods.
+See the `PG` type in the Detailed Design section for an example.

 ### Forced discarding of non-Sendable return values.

 We could loosen some of the rules about `Sendable` return types in Swift if we added a rule stating that if the return value is non-Sendable and crosses an actor's boundary, the value is required to be discarded.
-For example, this rule would eliminate any diagnostics in the following situations:
+For example, this rule would eliminate diagnostics in the following situations:

 ```swift
 func foreign() async -> MutableRef { return MutableRef() }